 Activities that promote this kind of culture can help your organization compete by building upon the differences of the team members.
 In fact, in his book The End of Diversity As We Know It, Martin Davidson, the Johnson & Higgins professor of business administration at the University of Virginia's Darden School of Business, writes that businesses can thrive by making the most of the diversity that is already present among stakeholders.

 Leveraging inherent differences can turn persistent diversity problems into solutions that drive business results.
 “Differences are present—among employees, customers, suppliers, local communities, acquired or acquiring organizations, and governments.
 Success comes not from shying away from these differences, but from fiercely and skillfully capitalizing on them,” writes Davidson.

 In his book, Davidson guides organizations through a three-step process for leveraging differences:

 - Identify and hire for the differences most important to achieving organizational goals.

-- Help employees work together to understand the ways these differences matter to the business, like through diversity and inclusion activities focused on leveraging differences.
+- Help employees work together to understand the ways these differences matter to the business, such as through diversity and inclusion activities focused on leveraging differences.

 - Experiment with how to use these relevant differences to get things done.

-He also provides several examples of how organizations leverage subtle differences like culture, thought, and personality, as well as more noticeable differences like race and gender.
+He also provides several examples of how organizations can leverage employees’ subtle differences in culture, thought, and personality, as well as more the more obvious differences of race and gender.

-You may already know that your organization will benefit from greater diversity and more inclusion, but you must show employees likewise.
-Diversity and inclusion activities can help you do so by demonstrating to each employee that you can have healthier morale, better quality of work, and stronger positioning in the marketplace.
+You may already know that your organization will benefit from greater diversity and more inclusion, but you must make this obvious to your employees.
+Diversity and inclusion activities can help you do so by demonstrating to each employee that you can have a healthier morale, better quality of work, and stronger positioning in the marketplace.
 These are three reasons diversity and inclusion activities need to be part of your organization’s culture.